rleddy/acai/README.md

 An interesting thing about these packages that they have tradeoffs in what they can optimize.
 So, if you had a very savy language, you might hide which one of these is in use.
-And, CUDA, which really just for NVIDIA processors, the language might have to know if that is the context that it is in.
+And, CUDA, which some people say is really just for NVIDIA processors, makes us wish that the language might have to know if that is the context that it is in.
+Some have tested a pure CUDA implementation to be swifter than an OpenCL implementation.
+But, what if we have a processor that is not CUDA compatible, but is OpneCL compatible?
 And in general, there might or might not be an FPGA or GPU available for use.

 Why Acai?